What is attachment parenting and why is it so important?

-The huge benefit I have seen from attachment parenting is that in general our kids have very good behaviour, because I can sense their needs and be proactive, instead of reactive.
+The huge benefit I have seen from attachment parenting is that in general, our kids have very good behaviour, because I can sense their needs and be proactive, instead of reactive.
 I know when they are hungry, tired, need some alone time, need individual time with a parent, need to feel special.
-So because of this we don’t see a lot of bad behaviour in our family.
+So because of this, we don’t see a lot of bad behaviour in our family.

 I have had family members comment that my kids are just so easy and low key so they are easy to parent.
-Well part of that may be true, but I am proud of the fact that I am very attune to them and with one daughter, who is more of an introvert I need to make sure she has her alone time to unwind, and I need to praise her about her artwork because she sees that as very important.
-Where my other daughter needs more physical contact, and wants me to get on the ground and play horse or build houses out of lego.
+Well part of that may be true, but I am proud of the fact that I am very attuned to them and with one daughter, who is more of an introvert I need to make sure she has her alone time to unwind, and I need to praise her about her artwork because she sees that as very important.
+Where my other daughter needs more physical contact and wants me to get on the ground and play horse or build houses out of lego.
 She has a large appetite so making sure she has snacks more often.
 Those are the types of things she needs.

-SO being attune to their needs is so valuable in preventing negative behaviours.
+Being attuned to their needs is so valuable in preventing negative behaviours.
 Try and be one step ahead of them and anticipate things that will throw them off.

 When I was pregnant I didn’t see anything wrong with spanking, I was spanked and yelled at, as was my husband and we turned out fine (for the most part haha) but it only took one spanking for me to know that that was not the way I wanted to parent.
 The look on her face just about killed me.
 Physical discipline is never the answer.

 With our foster loves, we come to the area of discipline with an even more gentle approach.
 Their attachment is so disorganized that we have to work at building trust, and their negative behaviours are outcries for all the emotions they are feeling.
 Not to mention we have to get to know them first, so they get away with a lot.
 Once trust is established and they know us they get disciplined just like our biological children.